Technical Details

 Description

-Is an extremely rare R-R recorder that apparently was only released in Japan.
+The Teac F1 is an extremely rare R-R recorder that apparently was only released in Japan.

-It would seem that their choice of F1 as a model, was due to the fact that Teac had been actively sponsoring motor car racing for many years in many countries and 1976 was a big year for Japan with three countrymen driving in the F1 Japanese Grand Prix on the 24th of October.
+It would seem that their choice of F1 as a model name was due to the fact that Teac had been actively sponsoring motor car racing for many years in many countries and 1976 was a big year for Japan with three countrymen driving in the F1 Japanese Grand Prix on the 24th of October.

 Masahiro Hasemi posted the best result with 11th place, seven laps behind the winner.